iliasmertzanos/BellmanFordAlgorithm/README.md

 Once the constructor `public BellmanFord(Graph g)` has been invoked then the method `int[] getShortestPath(int v, int w) throws IllegalArgumentException` can determine the sortest path returning an array with all the nodes.

-The class `Graph` is in the src folder to be found, which implements a directed Grap and doesn't allows parallel edges and self-loops.
+The class `Graph` is in the src folder to be found, which implements a directed Grap and doesn't allows any self-loops.

 For specific information see the source code comments.
 For german speakers see also the task description in the src folder.